What Happens If I Die Without A Will?

 You don’t get to choose who will care for your children

 Another good reason to have a Will is that it enables you to appoint a guardian.
-A guardian is someone who looks after your children if you die before they become adults (and your partner is also no longer alive.)
+A guardian is someone who looks after your child or children if you die before they become adults and you are the last surviving guardian (for example, if your partner is also no longer alive.)

 If you have a surviving spouse, in most cases they will care for your children.
-But if both you and your spouse pass away and you don’t have a Will that names a guardian, the courts make the call for you.
+But if both you and your spouse have died and you don’t have a Will that names a guardian, the courts make the call for you.

 The court chooses the person they think will be best suited to act as your children’s caretaker.
-But it's an issue if you disagree with who they choose—and if you're no longer alive, you won’t get a say.
+But because you haven’t made your wishes known, you won’t get a say.

 Your loved ones could spend a long time sorting out your matters

-When you die, your financial obligations don’t automatically disappear.
+When you are deceased, your financial obligations don’t automatically disappear.
+Everything you own and owe forms part of your estate.

-Dying without a Will can leave your loved ones in an administrative nightmare.
+If you die without a Will can leave your next of kin in an administrative nightmare.
 Who will pay your loan payments?
 Who will close your credit card accounts?
 Who will pay your taxes?
-(Yes, you're even taxed in death!)
+(Yes, you’re even taxed in death!)

 Spoiler alert: it’s your family.

-The first thing your next of kin needs to do is apply to act as your executor (since you don’t have a Will appointing one.)
-This person is sometimes called an estate trustee.
+The first thing your next of kin needs to do after you are deceased is apply to act as your executor (since you don’t have a Will appointing one.)
+This individual is sometimes called an estate trustee.

-An executor/estate trustee has the power and responsibility to carry out your personal wishes.
-Their duties also include paying your taxes and debts (out of your estate), closing your bank accounts, and tying up any other business you left unfinished—including selling real estate property to pay your debts, if necessary.
+An executor/estate trustee has the power and responsibility to wrap up all the loose ends.
+Their duties include paying your taxes and debts (out of your estate), closing your bank accounts, and tying up any other business you left unfinished—including selling real estate property to pay your debts, if necessary.

-Your executor should be a person you trust, not only with your personal wishes but also with the financial side of things.
-If you die intestate, you won’t have the opportunity to choose who that person is.
+When you make a Will you get to appoint the person (or people) that you think could handle the job.
+Your executor/estate trustee should be a person you trust, not only with your personal wishes but also with the financial side of things.
+If you die without a Will, you won’t have the opportunity to choose who that person is.

 You work hard to take care of your family your whole life.
-Carving out the time to think about and write your Will is the best way to make sure your loved ones are cared for after you’re gone as well.
+Carving out the time to think about and write your Will is the best way to make sure your loved ones are cared for after your death.